-However, we do support the establishment and participation in voluntary carbon and greenhouse gas (GHG) markets where credits are established to benefit agriculture with potential payments for farms that voluntarily implement farming practices that reduce GHG emissions.
-We also generally support the development of Ecosystems Services Markets (ESMs) either through public policy or the private market provided they are free of excessive government mandates and offer sufficient incentives for landowners for the conservation activity.
+- 42 for farms that voluntarily implement farming practices that reduce GHG emissions.
+We also - 43 generally support the development of Ecosystems Services Markets (ESMs) either through - 44 public policy or the private market provided they are free of excessive government mandates and - 45 offer sufficient incentives for landowners for the conservation activity.

-The Ag Council opposes arbitrary renewable energy portfolio standards for utility companies.
-Such mandates could prove costly in states like Arkansas that are heavily reliant on fossil fuels as energy sources.
-Compliance costs would be transferred to users, and that would greatly impact agriculture and other major energy users in Arkansas putting us at a disadvantage to competitors in other states and around the world.
-The Ag Council opposes the recent EPA rule on carbon emissions ("Clean Power Plan") that would establish state goals for carbon output as it unfairly punishes Arkansas, and could lead to increased energy costs through utility bills in order to allow companies to pay for compliance with the federal mandates.
-We support the multi-state lawsuit that the State of Arkansas has taken against the EPA on this rule, and we were pleased to see the Trump Administration withdraw from this plan.

-In the event of such legislative action, the Ag Council believes USDA should develop and administer agriculture offsets in a Cap and Trade program.
-The development of these offsets is a means to mitigate, to some degree, the impact of significantly higher energy and input costs to production agriculture and agribusiness; all production, marketing and processing will be adversely affected in varying degrees.
-The Ag Council remains concerned that additional production costs resulting from implementation of provisions of any Cap and Trade program will place United States' agriculture and agriculture products at a clear disadvantage in international markets.
+- 1 The Ag Council opposes arbitrary renewable energy portfolio standards for utility companies. - 2 Such mandates could prove costly in states like Arkansas that are heavily reliant on fossil fuels - 3 as energy sources.
+Compliance costs would be transferred to users, and that would greatly - 4 impact agriculture and other major energy users in Arkansas putting us at a disadvantage to - 5 competitors in other states and around the world.
+The Ag Council opposes the recent EPA rule - on carbon emissions ("Clean Power Plan") that would establish state goals for carbon output as it unfairly punishes Arkansas, and could lead to increased energy costs through utility bills in order - to allow companies to pay for compliance with the federal mandates.
+We support the multi-state - 9 lawsuit that the State of Arkansas has taken against the EPA on this rule, and we were pleased to - 10 see the Trump Administration withdraw from this plan. - 11 - 12 In the event of such legislative action, the Ag Council believes USDA should develop and - 13 administer agriculture offsets in a Cap and Trade program.
+The development of these offsets is a - 14 means to mitigate, to some degree, the impact of significantly higher energy and input costs to - 15 production agriculture and agribusiness; all production, marketing and processing will be - 16 adversely affected in varying degrees.
+The Ag Council remains concerned that additional - 17 production costs resulting from implementation of provisions of any Cap and Trade program will - 18 place United States' agriculture and agriculture products at a clear disadvantage in international - 19 markets. - 20